GeoNode/documentation/usage/managing_datasets/dataset_styling.rst

      *Style Editing*

-Creating new Styles
+Creating Style Rules
 -------------------

-In order to create a new style, Three options are provided.
+In order to create a new rule, Three options are provided.

 1. Mark rule
 2. Icon rule